clairey-zx81/json-model/README.md

 - [ ] static: do not inline unused support function (`is_valid_*`)
 - [ ] tests: move/add more tests to rwt
 - [ ] tests: refactor all tests
-- [ ] tests: test schemas with jsu?
 - [ ] output: improve `-P` to have a re-intrant model
 - [ ] output: prettyprint rejection reasons?
 - [ ] feature: direct validator